Q&A on UWCSEA admissions

 Which interviews and assessments do you require?
 Do you test all applicants?

-K1 applicants
+K1 and K2 applicants

-K1 applicants based overseas will be asked to provide additional information from your child’s current pre-school, and we may ask to arrange a conversation between one of our Infant School teachers and your child’s current teacher.
+K1 and K2 applicants based overseas will be asked to provide additional information from your child’s current pre-school, and we may ask to arrange a conversation between one of our Infant School teachers and your child’s current teacher.

 NOTE: No advance preparation is necessary for you or your child in order to attend a ‘Meet and Play’ session.
 It will help to ensure that your child is well hydrated and they have had a snack to keep them going before this session.

-K2 and Grade 1 applicants
+Grade 1 applicants

-Some K2 and Grade 1 applicants based in Singapore will be invited to attend a ‘Meet and Play’ session, should our Infant School team decide that they need more information to understand if our learning programme will be a good match for your child.
+Some Grade 1 applicants based in Singapore will be invited to attend a ‘Meet and Play’ session, should our Infant School team decide that they need more information to understand if our learning programme will be a good match for your child.
 This short play session (approximately 45 minutes) will give children an opportunity to explore the environment and engage in some play-based activities while meeting some of our teachers.

-For K2 and G1 applicants based overseas whom our Infant School would like more information on, we may ask to arrange a conversation between one of our Infant School teachers and your child’s current teacher.
+For G1 applicants based overseas whom our Infant School would like more information on, we may ask to arrange a conversation between one of our Infant School teachers and your child’s current teacher.

 NOTE: No advance preparation is necessary for you or your child in order to attend a ‘Meet and Play’ session.
 It will help to ensure that your child is well hydrated and they have had a snack to keep them going before this session.